Help Center> CloudPipeline> User Guide> Service Endpoints

 Creating a Docker Repository Service Endpoint

-The Docker repository service endpoint is used to connect to a Docker image repository.
+You can use a Docker repository endpoint to connect to a Docker image repository.
 After the connection is successful, you can perform operations on Docker images.

-1. In a project, choose Settings > General Settings > Service Endpoints.
+1. Access a project, choose Settings > General > Service Endpoints.

-2. On the Service Endpoints page displayed, click Create Service Endpoint and choose Docker repository from the drop-down list box.
+2. Click Create Endpoint and select Docker repository from the drop-down list.

-3. In the Create Service Endpoint dialog box displayed, set the parameters.
+3. In the Create Service Endpoint dialog box, set parameters.

 Table 1 Parameter description